 At the end of the day, you and your lawyer are the only people who will look out for YOU, so it’s important to take the proper steps to act today to have the insurance you might need tomorrow.
 Gap insurance is optional and it’s not always offered to you unless you ask for it.
 So, you have to know to ask for it or else you might not get it.
 If your lienholder or dealership doesn’t offer gap insurance, you might wish to go shop for a separate gap insurance policy.
 Your car, homeowner’s, or renter’s insurance company might offer gap insurance, or you might wish to contact a local insurance agent.
 While you’re at it, this might be a good time to talk to your agent about what coverage you have in other areas and re-evaluate to make sure you feel adequately protected.

 At the Law Offices of Jason E. Taylor, we have experienced personal injury attorneys ready to help you if you or a loved one has been injured in a car accident in North or South Carolina.
-Give us a call for a free consultation or complete our contact form below and one of our investigators will be in touch.
+Give us a call for a free consultation.